September 4, 2020

 When someone scans a QR code, a notification pops up with a link.
 The user just needs to click on the link, and this will take them to the website, online menu or any other link that the QR code is supposed to take them to.

-With QR code payments, the same thing happens: a notification pops up that takes the user to a secure payment screen.
-On this screen, the user can choose to pay with Apple Pay or Google Pay immediately, or input their debit card details.
+With QR code payments, the same thing happens and the user is taken to a secure payment screen.
+On this screen, the user can choose to pay with Apple Pay, Google Pay and one of the 25+ payment methods we offer at Pomelo Pay.

 By using a payment provider that enables QR code payments, anyone can take payments with just their smartphone.
 Essentially, QR codes are democratising card payments - as a business, you no longer need to pay for monthly fees, commit to a contract or purchase separate hardware.
 You just need a smartphone to take payments.